Ashlalala/aajonusnet/md/Articles/What Are Drugs And Supplements?.md

+Since most detoxifications are treated with drugs/medication or supplements by medical doctors and "alternative" practitioners, I will discuss why I do not utilize them, ever.

 Drugs are industrial chemicals combined in different ways to create a change in bodily conditions.
 Industrial chemicals have no relationship to nourishment.
 Nourishment grows, maintains and renews the body every moment